Canada imposes mandatory self-isolation for those returning

 “Help is on the way,” Trudeau said.

-Trudeau said if a Canadian loses their job because of COVID-19 - whether they are full-time, contract, or self-employed - the new benefit is available.
-He said if you are sick or quarantined, or looking after someone sick, the benefit is available.
-And and he said even if a worker is still employed, but not receiving income because of this crisis - the benefit is available.
+Trudeau said if a Canadian loses their job because of COVID-19 — whether they are full-time, contract or self-employed — the new benefit is available.
+He said it also covers a person who is sick or quarantined, or looking after someone sick.
+Workers still employed but not receiving income because of the crisis are eligible.

-The prime minister also said his government will also announce supports to keep journalists working amid the financial impact of the crisis.

-“Right now, it’s more important than ever that Canadians have access to the latest news and information,” Trudeau said.
+His government also it would implemented long-promised tax credits for newspapers where they can can claim on up to 25% of wages.

-Trudeau made the remarks outside his residence, where he is self isolating after his wife tested positive for the virus.
+Trudeau made the remarks outside his residence, where he is in isolation after his wife tested positive for the virus.
 He says his wife is doing “much much better” and he and his kids have no symptoms.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.